 What To Do When the TPMS Light Turns On

 As soon as the TPMS Light comes on, check the tire pressure in all four of your tires.
 If one of the tires has low air, add air until the pressure reaches the manufacturer’s specifications, which can be found on the inside of the driver's side door panel.
 In addition, the TPMS Light may come on if the tire pressure is too high.
-If this is the case, check the pressure of all four tires and take air out as needed.
+If this is the case, check the pressure of all four tires and deflate as needed.

-If the TPMS Light comes on while you are driving, find the nearest gas station and check the pressure of the tires.
+TPMS light turns on while driving:If the TPMS Light comes on while you are driving, at least one of your tires has incorrect air pressure.
+Find the nearest gas station and check the pressure of the tires.
 Driving too long on underinflated tires can cause the tires undue wear, reduce gas mileage, and present safety hazards.